karmab/performance-operators-lab/docs/index.md

 sriov-network-operator-5f8cb9fb58-ql648   1/1     Running       0          113m
 ```

-Beyond operator, we can see sriov-network-config-daemon pods for each node.
+Beyond operator, sriov-network-config-daemon pods appear for each node.

 ## How to use

 After the operator gets installed, We have the following CRS:

 - SriovNetworkNodeState
 - SriovNetwork
 - SriovNetworkNodePolicy